-This compact, wheelchair-friendly seaside getaway serves three generations in 2200 SF of indoor and 800 SF of outdoor living space, designed to exceed local Conservation Commission objectives.
-We raised a pre-existing foundation and incorporated a building integrated photovoltaic system (BIPV) that entirely offsets the home’s energy needs and selected copper and cedar exterior finishes that would patina over time, blending with the rocky peninsula of the home site.
+By raising a pre-existing foundation and incorporating a building-integrated photovoltaic system (BIPV), we entirely offset the home's energy needs.
+Locally known as the “Copper House,” our home design team selected copper and cedar exterior finishes that would patina over time, blending with the rocky peninsula of the home site.

 The interior palette—white oak flooring, white-painted poplar walls, and white steel stairs and railing—offers a clean backdrop for primary-colored art and playful furnishings, as well as a thoughtful counterbalance to the dark exterior.